Simulating the Spread of Infection in Networks with Quantum Computers: Phenomenology

 \section{Phenomenology}

 In epidemiology, the phenomenological susceptible and infectious (SI) model is usually used to predict the evolution of an epidemic~\cite{Padhi_2020, Mello_2021}.
-The human population in the model is divided into two compartments where $S$ represents the susceptible population and $I$ represents the infected population.
-These two quantities are related by two coupled first-order differential equations and can be solved with some given initial conditions.
-For example, the susceptible population and the infected population are related by
+The human population in the model is divided into two compartments where $\SSS$ represents the susceptible population and $\III$ represents the infected population.
+These two quantities are related by two coupled first-order differential equations and can be solved given the initial conditions.
+One of the equations is

 where $\beta$ is the contact transmission risk, and $\kappa$ is the average number of contacts between each individual in the two parts of the people.
-The contact transmission risk characterizes the transmissibility of the virus itself.
-On the other hand, the average number of contacts reflects the strength of human association, which is influenced by, for example, geographical distance or whether people wear masks.
-For the more generalized problem of population diffusion of another object, $\beta$ could characterize the diffusive ability of the object, and $\kappa$ characterizes the environmental factors.
+The contact transmission risk characterizes the virus transmissibility, and the average number of contacts reflects the contact pattern of human population, which is influenced by, for example, geographical distance and population distribution.

-We consider a more microscopic and short-term description compared with the SI model.
-In the SI model, $S$ and $I$ represent the total number of the corresponding population.
-Here, we assign each community a number $S_i$, representing the community's susceptible population.
-We consider the initial time evolution of SI dynamics such that the exposed individuals have been infected by the disease but cannot yet transmit it.
-Thus, we ignore the secondary virus transmission between the exposed population and the susceptible one, i.e., the effective infectious population (I) in Eq.~(\ref{eq:SI-interaction}) can be regarded as a constant.
-Such simplification leads to differential equations